 If you want to learn more about microfiber clothes, make sure to check out the YouTube video below.
 In it, Melissa from Maker's Clean does a great job in explaining the advantages of microfiber cloths.
 It’s just over 10 minutes long and definitely worth watching.
 I must admit that it helped me quite a lot in doing a research for this article!

 While a new microfiber cloth is usually gentle on the surfaces, it can accumulate grit (loose particles of stone or sand) with ongoing use.
 For this reason, you should avoid using old microfiber clothes on your high-tech devices, such as you LCD screens.
 It’s best if you stick to microfiber cloths with non-rugged (smooth) surfaces.
 If you don’t have such cloths at hand, just use any brand *new* microfiber cloth to clean your screen.

 SPIC AND SPAN.
-Home & Office Cleaning is an online platform offering the impeccable quality of cleaning services in Germany, Poland and France.
-You can order home cleaning online in just 60 seconds using our interactive online form, by calling at +49 30 588 494 40 or via chat available on our website.
-Our world-class English, German & French speaking customer support is available 24/7, 365 days a year.
-You can choose English, German or French speaking cleaning lady at no additional cost.
+Home & Office Cleaning is an online platform offering the impeccable quality of cleaning services in Germany, Poland, France, Luxembourg and Portugal.
+You can order a home cleaning service in just 60 seconds using our interactive online form, by calling at +49 30 588 494 40 or via chat available on our website.
+Our world-class English-speaking customer support is available 7 days a week, 365 days a year.
+You can choose an English speaking cleaning lady or a male cleaner at no additional cost.